Benefits of Exercise - The Pain & Gain!

 With that said, let’s start with debatably your most important organ, the heart.

 For those that do not know, “aerobic” is a state when your body requires more oxygen to function.
-You can make this happen by taking part in cardiovascular activities like running, sports or a fitness class.
+You can make this happen by taking part in cardiovascular exercises like running, sports or a fitness class.

 - It can also lower your blood pressure and resting heart rate.